 A broken optical disc refers to a disc that has split into two or more pieces or perhaps a disc simply missing one piece.
 Depending on the amount of damage, some or all of the information may be recoverable.

-All hope is not lost however, because a broken CD or DVD with a missing piece or pieces may still be playable.
+All hope is not lost however, because a broken CD or DVD with a missing piece or pieces may still be playable or readable.
 This scenario applies when there is a chip or piece missing on the outer portion of the disc.
-CDs and DVDs play from the inside out and if there is a chip on the outer portion of the disc, it is likely that all the stored information is intact unless the disc was recorded to capacity and written all the way to the outer edge.
-Even if the information was written all the way to the edge, if the chip is small, the error correction system should be able to compensate for the missing information.
+CDs, DVDs, and Blu-ray discs play from the inside out.
+If there is a chip missing on the outer portion of the disc, it is likely that all the stored information is intact unless the disc was recorded to capacity and written all the way to the outer edge.
+This is illustrated in the image below.
+It is clear that the chip in the disc has resulted in the physical loss of information.
+All the information on the disc is still present.

 However, the problem is the actual playing of the disc.
 Because there is a chip missing, the disc is likely out of balance.
 The drive may or may not be able to play such a disc; it all depends on whether the disc is able to settle down in the drive.
-Even if it starts to play, problems may become evident as the outer portions of the CD or DVD are reached because the imbalance would be more pronounced there as opposed to the inner portion of the disc.
+Even if it starts to play, problems may become evident as the outer portions of the CD, DVD, or Blu-ray disc are reached because the imbalance would be more pronounced there as opposed to the inner portion of the disc.
 There would be less wobble on the inside or beginning portion of the disc.
 Copy as much information as possible before the disc fails.

 In summary, a broken disc cannot be glued back together and is a lost disc.
 A disc with missing pieces may still be playable if the pieces are small and located on the outer portion of the disc.
 Only if absolutely necessary should a broken or chipped disc be played since playing a disc that is damaged in this way may lead to the disc shattering in the drive and ruining not only the disc but the drive as well.
 Even if the disc does not shatter, the disc imbalance can stress the mechanical components of the drive and damage them as well.